Foodwaste in Sweden could fill the Ericsson Globe Arena four times over

 Food production and consumption has a major impact on the climate and environment.
 About 20-25 per cent of Sweden's total climate impact can be traced back to the food industry.
 The sector is also one of the most water-intensive and is responsible for about half of the eutrophication taking place in our waters.

 Different foods have varying environmental impacts.
 The impacts of meat and dairy products are higher than those of fruits and vegetables.
 The effects are also usually higher for food products coming from outside Sweden.

-The report Foodwaste in Sweden 2018 – causes and treatment (in Swedish) was produced by the SMED (Swedish Environmental Emissions Data) consortium on behalf of the Swedish Environmental Protection Agency.
+The report Foodwaste in Sweden 2018 – causes and treatment External link, opens in new window. (in Swedish) was produced by the SMED (Swedish Environmental Emissions Data) consortium on behalf of the Swedish Environmental Protection Agency.